-- meeting documents in English to foreign shareholders, selecting meeting venue that is convenient for attendance, etc. - 1.4 The Company invites shareholders to propose agenda items in advance of the AGM through the SET and the Company's website (www.lagunaresorts.com).
-However, none have been proposed by the shareholders. - 1.5 The Company does not invite the minority shareholders to nominate their own candidates to be appointed as the Company's directors ahead of the meeting.
+- 1.5 The Company does not invite the minority shareholders to nominate their own candidates to be appointed as the Company's directors ahead of the meeting.
 This is because the Company already gives all shareholders an opportunity to nominate their own candidates (who meet the requirements under the Plc Act) and to vote for candidates at the shareholders' meeting. - 1.6 Through the Thailand Securities Depository Company Limited, the Company's share registrar, the Company sends out package containing the notice and agenda of the meeting to the shareholders at least 21 days prior to the meeting.
-The meeting documents include the facts and rationales and opinions of the Board as well as other information relating to the agenda items such as information on the persons nominated for election as directors, auditors' profiles, the part of the Company's Articles of Association that relates to the shareholders' meeting, map showing the venue of the shareholders' meeting, proxy forms, documents and evidence of entitlement to attend the meeting, etc. This is to enable the shareholders to prepare themselves for the meeting.
-In addition, the notice of the shareholders' meeting is advertised in the newspaper and all information contained in the meeting documents will also be posted on the Company's website (www.lagunaresorts.com) at least 30 days prior to the meeting.
+The meeting documents include the facts and rationales and opinions of the Board as well as other information relating to the agenda items such as information on the persons nominated for election as directors, auditors' profiles, the part of the Company's Articles of Association that relates to the shareholders' meeting, map showing the venue of the shareholders' meeting, proxy forms, documents and evidence of entitlement to attend the meeting, etc. This is to enable the shareholders' meeting is advertised in the newspaper and all information contained in the meeting documents will also be posted on the Company's website (www.lagunaresorts.com) at least 30 days prior to the meeting.
 Moreover, shareholders are always invited to register at least 1 hour before the meeting begins.